 If you participate in on-campus interviews (or arrange initial interviews on your own) and begin receiving callback invitations, it is time to focus your search further.
 We recommend that you apply the previously discussed focusing techniques to the information you have gathered from your initial interviews.
 You should then be able to make educated decisions about which callback invitations to accept.

-When you receive a callback invitation, you have two options: e-mail or call to schedule an interview or decline the invitation.
+When you receive a callback invitation, you have two options: schedule an interview or decline the invitation.
 If you are no longer interested in a particular employer or city, do not be concerned that your decision will be taken personally.
 Most employers have a limited number of invitations to extend; you are helping your fellow students by telling each employer as soon as possible that you will not be accepting its invitation.